Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

-Planning your spending
+1. Planning your spending

-Set priorities and make changes – you can list what you need to cut back on to save money – buying cigarettes, alcohol or clothes.
+You can list what you need to cut back on to save money by not buying non-essential items, like cigarettes, alcohol, or clothes.

-Only take out the money you need
+3. Only take out the money you need

-Before committing to a purchase
+4. Before committing to a purchase

 You’re in your local supermarket, you’ve filled your trolley and you’re ready to head to the tills.
 Before you go to the checkout it’s a good idea to go through each item you’re about to buy.
 Consider asking yourself do I really this or do I just want it?
 Perhaps you’ve made a few impulse purchases during your shop – the two-for-one milk offer won’t be a saving because you’ll just end up throwing one carton away.
 If so, put those unnecessary items back.
 This can help you save and keep you within budget.

-Setting savings goals
+5. Setting savings goals

 Planning your spending can also help you save up for that something special – a new car, or to pay for a family holiday, perhaps.
 Maybe you’re saving up for a dream holiday to the US.
 When putting together your spending planner, consider including a set amount of money that you can put towards it each month.
 It’s also worth opening up a savings account, such as an ISA, which you can use to hold your savings.
 Keep a photo of your US destination somewhere like your office or on the bedside table at home.
 It will continuously remind you of the holiday and help work as an incentive to keep saving for it.
 The feeling you’ll have when you have saved enough money to achieve your goal can be priceless.

-Getting financial advice
+6. Getting financial advice

 Setting up a planner, being strict with your money and purchases and giving yourself goals can help you stay within your spending limits and keep on top of your finances.
 More importantly, it can help stop you going into debt.
 If you’re concerned about your finances and worried about debt, there are people that can help.
 To find out more read our blog post, If you're a homebuyer struggling with debt, these organisations will help.